Selected departures from April to October 2019

-Your final day’s cruising is spent gliding majestically between the ancient forested outcrops of the Vosges and the Black Forest, through the great rift valley, formed many millennia ago by massive geological forces.
+Your final day cruising is spent gliding through the dramatic scenery of the rift valley separating the Vosges and Black Forest mountains.
 We arrive at the ancient town of Breisach, whose historic heart is surrounded by stone ramparts and dominated by the impressive Saint Stephan’s Cathedral.

 This afternoon you drive through some of Central Europe’s most stunning scenery – the Black Forest Mountains.
 This is a fabled landscape of rugged valleys, white-water rivers, cascading waterfalls and rolling hillsides covered with huge, densely packed pine trees – exactly as you expect it to be.
 Our destination is the idyllic village of Titisee, nestling on the shores of its crystal-clear lake.

 Rejoining the ship, we resume our stately passage upriver.
 As the sun sets and the riverside lights begin to twinkle there are wonderful views over the imposing Vosges massif.
 You enjoy this evening’s dinner en route to Switzerland and our next mooring at Basel.

 This morning after breakfast, the crew bids you farewell before you disembark the ship.

 Prices are per person, based on two people sharing a twin cabin with a limited number of single cabins available on all decks, at the relevant supplement.
 The price includes full board from dinner on your day of arrival until breakfast on your final day; if you choose to travel with us on any of the full day excursions by coach, a packed lunch will be provided.
 Anyone choosing to stay on the ship may of course have lunch in the restaurant; morning/afternoon tea and coffee; all visits and excursions as mentioned in the brochure, coach travel as mentioned and the services of a Riviera Travel tour manager.

 PLEASE NOTE: On some dates, this tour operates in reverse order.
 You will experience the same tours and visits.
 See the Pricing & Departures page for details.